Many advanced API companies such as Github, Stripe, or Slack offer Webhooks. But do you really need them when you already have RESTful APIs?

 Great.
 API consumers love them.
 But today, such RESTful APIs are not enough for the evolving expectations of API consumers.
 Their apps need to be responsive, event-based, and react to changes in near real-time.

 This results in a new set of requirements for the APIs, which power the apps.
-APIs now need to provide concepts such as events, notifications, triggers and subscriptions.
+APIs now need to provide concepts such as events, notifications, triggers, and subscriptions.
 These concepts are not natively supported by the REST architectural style.

 Webhooks are a collection of best practices for supporting events in a RESTful architecture.

 There are the roles of provider and consumer, resulting in different perspectives on webhooks and various interactions around webhooks which are often confused.
-In addition, designers need to be aware of the choices they have when designing webhooks and what theses choices entail.
+In addition, designers need to be aware of the choices they have when designing webhooks and what these choices entail.

-In this book, we provide a clean terminology for webhooks, as a basis for a clean design for webhooks following the REST constraints.
-We study design choices that need to be made when designing webhooks for your application and API portfolio, and we consider the resulting non-functional properties of the webhook design.
-As always, there are tradeoff decisions involved, allowing you to design webhooks that best fit your application, use-case, clients and APIs.
+In this book, we provide a clean terminology for webhooks, as a basis for a clean design following the REST constraints.
+We study design choices that need to be made when designing webhooks for your application and API portfolio, and we consider the resulting non-functional properties, such as security, performance, and availability.
+As always, there are tradeoff decisions involved, allowing you to design webhooks that best fit your application, use-case, clients, and APIs.
 In addition, we provide some practical guidance and tools for developing and testing webhook integrations.

 Keywords: Webhooks, API, REST, Event, Web Hook, Callback, Notification

-Title: Webhooks – Events for REST APIs
+Title: Webhooks – Events for RESTful APIs